-At a time when you might be trying to cut back on expenses, it might seem illogical to purchase an IVA.
-The good news is, unlike some companies out there, there are no upfront fees if you go through MoneyFixers.
+At a time when you might be trying to cut back on expenses, it might seem illogical to spend money on IVA fees.
+However, there are no upfront fees when setting up an IVA if you go through MoneyFixers.

 We’ve elaborated on each of these below:

-During the approval stage of the IVA, your insolvency practitioner will act as your nominated representative.
+During the approval stage of the individual voluntary arrangement your insolvency practitioner (IP) will act as your nominated representative.
 Their role here is to help make sure your creditors agree with the terms of the IVA.
 The fee for this stage covers such tasks as:

 If your IVA is rejected, you will not be charged a nominee fee.

-The costs of an IVA generally cover the supervisor and nominee fee.
-However, during the IVA, your insolvency practitioner may also incur expenses – some of which can actually be recovered from your monthly payments.
+The fees involved with IVAs generally cover the supervisor and nominee fee.
+However, during the IVA, your insolvency practitioner (IP) may also incur expenses – some of which can actually be recovered from your monthly payments.

 Details of these expenses will be estimated during your IVA proposal.
 Before you agree to the terms, you can negotiate this fee.
 Typically, these expenses will cover miscellaneous costs such as insurance and registration fees.

-Although we cannot give a single figure for how much an IVA costs, as they are all different depending on a person’s financial circumstances, we have detailed a breakdown on our IVA fees page.
+Although we cannot give a single figure for how much the IVA fees are, as they are all different depending on a person’s financial situation, we have detailed a breakdown on our IVA fees page.
 This should give a rough indicator based on the customers we’ve already helped.

-However, if you want a more concrete answer, click the button below.
+However, if you want a more concrete answer on the fees involved with IVAs, click the button below.
 Apply, and we’ll be able to work with you to determine how much your IVA will cost.